 Nursing Homes & Long-Term Care Facilities

-Charles City has three registered long-term care facilities.
+Charles City has two registered long-term care facilities.

 9th Street Chautauqua

 Apple Valley Assisted Living

 Apple Valley offers a supportive quality of life for the older adult—the care that you need, the independence that you desire.
 Services provided include 24-hour available staff, maintenance-free living, weekly housekeeping, and three meals daily.
 Handicapped accessible apartments are also available.
 Located at 801 Blunt Parkway.
 Contact: 641-257-3003

 Riverside Assisted Living is located at 209 Park Drive.
 Call 228-2800 for information about this facility.